xunicatt/http/README.md

 ./example
 ```

+## Modules:
+- json (stable): available directly by using "http::json" namespace

 ## Experimental Modules
 > [!WARNING]
 > EXPERIMENTAL MODULES ARE NOT READY FOR GENERAL USE.
 THESE MODULES MAY HAVE INCOMPLETE FEATURES AND ARE SUBJECT TO CHANGE OR BREAK AT ANY TIME.